babelouest/glewlwyd/INSTALL.md

 To connect to the management application, you must use a user that have `g_admin` scope.

 The front-end management application is a tiny single page app (SPA) written in ReactJS/JQuery, responsive as much as I can, not the best design in the world, but useful anyway.

+### tests/test-token.html

+This page is here only for oauth2 tests and behaviour validation.
+If you want to use it, you need to update the `glewlwyd_api` value and all parameters provided, such as `redirect_uri`, `scope` and `client`.

+Beware, all password inputs are of type `text`, so a typed password is not hidden from a hidden third-party dangerous predator.